kennyworkman/janeway/15_autoimmunity_transplantation.md

 - physical separation of T cells from mother by _trophoblast_ (placenta outer layer)
-- No MHC II + Limited MHC I
+- No MHC II + Limited MHC I on trophoblast
 - Nutrient depletion (IDO)
 - Regulatory cytokines - TGF-\beta + IL-10. (iT_res might have evolved from
-maternal tolerance)
+maternal tolerance) in environment
 - Stromal cells of decidua